Reactive-Network/reactive-smart-contract-demos/src/demos/approval-magic/README.md

 * `KOPLI_CALLBACK_PROXY_ADDR` — 0x0000000000000000000000000000000000FFFFFF
 * `CLIENT_WALLET` — Deployer's EOA wallet address

-**IMPORTANT**: The following assumes that `ApprovalService` and `ApprovalListener` are deployed using the same private key. `ApprovalDemoToken` and `ApprovalEthExch`, however, can use other keys safely.
-The recommended Sepolia RPC URL: `https://rpc2.sepolia.org`.
+**IMPORTANT**: The following assumes that `ApprovalService` and `ApprovalListener` are deployed using the same private key. `ApprovalDemoToken` and `ApprovalEthExch` can use other keys if needed.

+**Note**: To receive REACT, send SepETH to the Reactive faucet on Ethereum Sepolia (`0x9b9BB25f1A81078C544C829c5EB7822d747Cf434`).
+An equivalent amount will be sent to your address.

 ### Step 1 — Service Deployment